tillchen/personal-website/content/posts/2019-05-12-Python-Notes.md

 6. `bool()` returns False if it"s False/0/empty/None; it returns True if it"s not empty.

-7. Generator is surrounded by parentheses: (it produces one item at a time, unlike listcomp that produces all data at once)
+7. Generator is surrounded by parentheses: (it produces one item at a time, unlike listcomp that produces all data at once).

     ```python
     for i in (x*3 for x in [1,2,3,4,5]):
         print(i)
     ```

+8. `is` checks if the two variables refer to the same object. `if a is None:`

 ## Strings